superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 # Required
 ### [Fabric](https://fabricmc.net/use/installer/)
+Mods for Fabric.
+Note if you're using Fabric, you should not use mods from the Quilt section
 * [Fabric API](https://modrinth.com/mod/fabric-api) -- Fabric API, Required for most Fabric mods
 * [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin) -- Allows mods to use Kotlin with Fabric, several mods need this
 ### [Quilt](https://quiltmc.org/en/)
+Mods for Quilt.
+Note if you're using Quilt, you should not use mods from the Fabric section
 * [Quilted Fabric API/Quilt Standard Libraries](https://modrinth.com/mod/qsl) -- Quilt API.
 Includes a Fabric API compatibility layer for Fabric mods
 * [Quilt Kotlin Libraries](https://modrinth.com/mod/qkl) -- Allows mods to use Kotlin with Quilt, several mods need this